Moths of North Carolina

 Identification

-Adult Markings: Elophila tinealis is the smallest member of this genus in North Carolina (forewing length = 3-5 mm) and is more-or-less unicolorous with relatively narrow, dark-fuscous wings.
+Adult Markings: Elophila tinealis is the smallest member of this genus in North Carolina (forewing length = 3-5 mm) and is more-or-less unicolorous with relatively narrow, dark-fuscous wings that lack lighter-colored markings.
 The following description is mostly based on the description by Munroe (1972).
 The frons is more rounded and the labial palps are more closely and smoothly scaled than in other species of the genus.
 The head, thorax, and wings are uniformly blackish fuscous above, although some individuals may have a dusting of whitish scales on the forewing that are sometimes organized as a faint, subcostal spot at around two-thirds the wing length.
 In general, males tend to be slightly darker than females.
 The forewings are smoothly rounded, and the legs are grayish fuscous and lack conspicuous marks.

 Adult Structural Features: Munroe (1972) has illustrations and descriptions of the male genitalia.
 He notes that the uncus is long, slender, and somewhat flattened, while the gnathos is a little shorter than the uncus and very slender and hardly expanded at the tip.
 The aedeagus is cylindrical and obtusely bent near the tip.
 It is armed with a single short, sharp, and rather thick cornutus.
 The median process of the male eighth abdominal sternite is sharp and is armed with three or more parallel setalike spines.
 The female genitalia have the ductus bursae and bursa very weakly sclerotized.